yatsiv54/football-stakes/README.md

 This application serves as a bridge between sports data and betting strategy.
 It provides real-time match statistics and results while offering a secure environment for users to manage their betting activities and improve their skills through a dedicated Betting Academy.

 ## ✨ Key Features
-- **Live Scores & Analytics: Real-time access to all matches, results, and detailed team/player statistics.
+- **Live Scores & Analytics:** Real-time access to all matches, results, and detailed team/player statistics.
-- **Betting Management: Users can place simulated or affiliate-linked bets, track their history, and monitor their balance.
+- **Betting Management**: Users can place simulated or affiliate-linked bets, track their history, and monitor their balance.
-- **Betting Academy: A structured educational module teaching users responsible and data-driven betting strategies.
+- **Betting Academy:** A structured educational module teaching users responsible and data-driven betting strategies.
-- **Personalized Insights: Advanced user statistics to analyze betting patterns and success rates.
+- **Personalized Insights:** Advanced user statistics to analyze betting patterns and success rates.

 ## 📸 Screenshots
 <p align="center">